 MP for West Ham and Beckton

-James Asser is a Labour (Co-op) MP for West Ham and Beckton, elected in 2024.
-He serves on the Procedure Committee and previously sat on the Public Office (Accountability) Bill committee in late 2025.
-His position on the political spectrum is centre-left.
+James Asser is a Labour and Co-operative MP for West Ham and Beckton, elected in 2024.
+He currently sits on the Procedure Committee and has previously served on the Public Office (Accountability) Bill committee.

 Generated 21 February 2026